-ACTIONS IMPLEMENTATION TIMELINE COMPLETED Action 3.2.1 Introduce a requirement in the Zoning Bylaw for 20% of all new units to meet standards for adaptability as defined in the BC Building Code.
+Key Direction #3: Support under-served demographic needs.
+Strategy 3.1.
+Identify priority housing types in the OCP to support the allocation of incentives and decision-making on proposed developments.
+Actions Implementation Completed Timeline Action 3.1.1 Update the OCP to include priority populations and housing types to guide allocation of incentives and Short term decision-making.
+Use these guidelines during the development approvals process, including in evaluating developments that may not conform to existing regulations and in allocating incentives.
+Action 3.1.2 At regular intervals, meet with market housing sector stakeholders, including private and non-profit housing Ongoing developers, to communicate the City's interest in housing development, to communicate new initiatives (e.g., the creation of an incentives package).
+Strategy 3.2.
+Increase the supply of accessible and adaptable housing units.
+Implementation Completed Actions Timeline Action 3.2.1 Introduce a requirement in the Zoning Bylaw for 20% of all new units to meet standards for adaptability as defined in Short term the BC Building Code.
 Provide minor density bonusing (1.85 m2) in the Zoning Bylaw to offset the impact of additional space required.
 Monitor the impact of this requirement and increase over time.
-Short term underway Action 3.2.2 (implemented in conjunction with actions in Strategy 1.1) Once a priority housing reserve fund has been established, create a grant program for accessible units to help increase the feasibility of building accessible units in a variety of housing developments.
+Action 3.2.2 (implemented in conjunction with actions in Strategy 1.1) Medium Term Once a priority housing reserve fund has been (interim grant established, create a grant program for accessible units may be short to help increase the feasibility of building accessible units term) in a variety of housing developments.
 Consider the creation of an interim grant until the priority housing reserve fund is established.

-Medium Term (interim grant may be short term) Action 3.2.3 Investigate a program to monitor and track new adaptable units build under the updated Zoning Bylaw requirement and density bonusing program.
-Pursue collaboration with the real estate and development community to advertise adaptable units with the goal of increasing access for households requiring accessible homes.
-Medium term
+Strategy 3.3.
+Increase shelter and housing options for people experiencing or at risk of homelessness.